huggingface/open-r1/README.md

     --config recipes/Qwen2.5-1.5B-Instruct/sft/config_demo.yaml
 ```

-> [!WARNING]
-> We have found that when distilling R1 reasoning trace on small instruct models, it is important to modify the chat template to prefill the assistant response with a `<think>` token.
-This is also what DeepSeek does with their distilled model chat templates.
-See the chat template in [recipes/Qwen2.5-1.5B-Instruct/sft/config_demo.yaml](./recipes/Qwen2.5-1.5B-Instruct/sft/config_demo.yaml) for an example.

 ### GRPO

 To train via the GRPO trainer, we use one GPU to run vLLM for faster generation and the remaining GPUs for training.
 For example, one a node with 8 GPUs, set `--num_processes` to override the default value in the `accelerate` configs: